• Skip to main content

 • Scrape down the bowl sides and turn the mixer back on to a slow speed.
 Gradually add the flour mixture to the wet cookie dough.
 Finally, add the walnuts.
 This cookie dough is soft, so place it in the refrigerator for at least 30 minutes.

-• Preheat the oven to 350°F and line a sheet pan with parchment paper.
+• Preheat the oven to 350°F (175°C or 180°C) and line a sheet pan with parchment paper.
 Using a medium cookie scooper add 12 scoops about 2 inches apart onto the sheet pan and place in the oven for 11-13 minutes.
 Move to a cooling rack once out of the oven.
 Start the frosting when the cookies have completely cooled.

 Making the Frosting